 Sociocultural and Structural Barriers to Participation

-Quantitatively, the most prominent barrier identified was the limited use of indigenous languages in formal education settings.
+Quantitatively, the most prominent barrier identified was the limited use of indigenous languages in formal education settings, as shown in Table 2.
 Interview and focus group discussions confirmed this interpretation, as the women expressed frustration that even when they attempt to teach indigenous languages at home, schools use English as the only medium of teaching.
 This institutional preference, as participants noted, often weakens maternal efforts at language transmission, a pattern also observed in language policy studies in Nigeria (Ibrahim, 2023).
 The remarks from Focus Groups 1 and 2 are also similar, as they report that the school environment counteracts their effort.
 They complain that their children now see English as a yardstick for intelligence and the mother tongue as a lack of class.
 This classism can be rectified through intentional sensitization of school teachers.

 Additionally, the results show that limited involvement in language education is a limiting factor.
 The women interviewed are involved in paid employment, except for 2 who are established businesswomen.
 Economic pressure demands that they go to work and their places of business to earn an income.
 This has resulted in time scarcity as a result of trying to balance professional work and domestic responsibilities.
 The women admitted that they want to teach the language, but most of them are simply stretched physically and emotionally.
 Therefore, they opt for a convenient option, which is to speak the language that their children are mostly familiar with.